dag10/HoloViveObserver/README.md

 Observe a VR session from the same room using a HoloLens!

 # Building
-Open the HoloViveObserver directory using *Unity 5.5.2f1 (64-bit)*.
+Open the HoloViveObserver directory using *Unity 5.5.2f1 (64-bit)*, Unity 5.5.0 as well as Unity 5.6.x will not work.

 Never update the Steam VR plugin.
 It is modified by @Sorob to compile in Hololens